Hearing loss is often associated with old age, but it happens to children as well.

 On the other hand, more abstract words, like shy, dream, luck, or calm, will likely be more difficult.

-They might also have difficulty understanding that words have different meanings – for example, right as in correct as well as in the opposite of left.
+For example, the word right as in correct as well as in the opposite of left.

 Smaller words that give nuance to sentences are also often difficult for a hearing impaired child to understand.